What are Interlibrary Loans?

 What costs are involved?

 The service is free to all patrons.
-Overdue charges apply, and lost or damaged materials will be charged to the patron at the rate charged by the lending library.
+We do not charge overdue fees, but lost or damaged materials will be charged to the patron at the rate decided by the lending library.

 What much can I borrow?

 Patrons submitting their own interlibrary loan requests with their own self-serve account or receiving assistance from a staff member may have 3 requests per month.

 How long can I borrow an item?